BCDH/spacy-serbian-pipeline/README.md

 ## Data files

-At the moment, the UD dataset which has been automatically converted to Cyrillic.
-This is temporary, while we're setting up our workflow.
+For testing training, we're using the UD dataset, which has been automatically converted to Cyrillic.
+This is temporary.
+We will eventually use our own training data.

 ### Lemmatizer data

-- `sr_lemma_lookup.json`
 - data originates from Morpho-SLaWS (Tasovac, Rudan and Rudan 2015) and Transpoetika (Tasovac 2012)
-- currently includes no polylexical items or personal names, still have to decide on how I will deal with them
 - currently includes both Ekavian and Jekavian forms, I may move Jekavians to the normalization function